-I’ve been enviously fixated with images on Instagram that contain snow.
+I’ve been enviously fixated on winter instagram images on that contain snow.
 I’ve devoured the stunning snow capped mountains, longed to walk down those snow littered pathways and felt joy at the images of children with snow laced into their homemade gloves.

 I’ve never experienced a white Christmas.
 In fact, I’ve seen snow only once in my life and it was a very long time ago.
 My children have never even seen snow.
 Every year, in Australia, we have blistering summer heat.
 A white Christmas is certainly something I long for when I’m sweating it out on Christmas day.